-HERITAGE AT WORK MAGE: Photo by Neil Wallace THE TOWN CRIER WELCOMES GUESTS.
-2006
+7 HERITAGE AT WORK THE TOWN CRIER WELCOMES GUESTS, 2006

 In 1958, Perth won its bid to host the 1962 Empire Games.
 The Council again considered razing the Town Hall, and once again a public outcry saved it from destruction.
 The issue was finally resolved when the Council built new civic offices-Council House on St Georges Terrace.
 Opened in 1963, and now heritage listed, it remains the home of most of the City's administrative and civic functions.